 b.
 If 99% variants are calculated to be in forward (reverse) strand, then palindromic variants are inferred as on the forward (reverse) strand.

 c.
-If the rate is greater than 90% and less than 99%, palindromic variants will be inferred using effect allele frequency.
+If the rate is greater than 90% and less than 99%, palindromic variants will be inferred using effect allele frequency (if not provided, palindromic variants will not perform harmonization).

 d.
 Palindromic variants will not perform harmonization if the rate is less than 90%.

-(4) Variant harmonization: using chromosome, position, effect and other alleles and effect allele frequency (eaf) to be compared with ensemble VCF reference file.
+(4) Variant harmonization: using chromosome, position, effect and other alleles and effect allele frequency (eaf) (if provided) to be compared with ensemble VCF reference file.

 a.
 Variant is palindromic and the strand needs to be inferred: if the eaf in varint and the eaf of alternative allele in reference VCF file are concordant(both greater or less than 0.5), the variant is in forward strand.
 Otherwise, the variant is in reverse strand.